 2. Truck Equipment Failure

-Equipment failures are the second most common cause of truck crashes which include design and manufacturing errors like defective tires, reverse-detection warning devices or improper maintenance of brakes and tires.
+Equipment failures are the second-most common cause of truck accidents, which include design and manufacturing errors like defective tires, reverse-detection warning devices, or improper maintenance of brakes and tires.
 Every truck driver and company is required by the FMCSA to perform pre-trip inspections and regular maintenance of their trucks year-round.
-Unfortunately, guidelines are easy to ignore with predictable, yet preventable, annual increases in accidents, serious injuries — and death.
+Some truckers and their employers might be tempted to falsify maintenance records, though.

 3. Weather Conditions